Next earnings preview: Where next for the Next share price?

-Next is scheduled to publish preliminary full year results covering the 12 months to the end of January 2022 on the morning of Thursday March 24.
+Fashion and homeware retailer Next is scheduled to release full year results for the year to the end of January 2023 on the morning of Wednesday March 29.

 Where next for the Next share price?